 Learning to fly fish never ends

-Josh was born and still lives in southern Maine along the coast of Portland Harbor and Casco Bay.
+Josh Thelin is the owner of All Points.
+He was born and still lives in southern Maine along the coast of Portland Harbor and Casco Bay.
 His home waters are the coastal regions of southern Maine targeting Striped Bass and also the rivers/lakes/ponds of northern Maine for Brook Trout and Landlocked Salmon.
 A registered Maine Guide, he is also experienced in fishing for species such as Bonefish and Permit to Golden Dorado and Pacu and has travelled from Belize to Argentina to experience some of the world's best fishing.

 Josh has spent years helping to outfit others for either a day trip to a local river or a month-long trip to the other side of the world.
 He has great experience in outfitting a customer for their exact needs and fishing style, fishing location, technique, and skill level.

 An audio engineer by education/trade and an outdoorsman by hobby, Josh tries to combine his experience and knowledge in both worlds to teach others also via the creation of high quality media/video/photography that can help connect people to the vast world of fly fishing.
-Any other time not found on the water or in the shop, Josh can usually be found in his basement tying up bucktail deceivers trying to do his best Bob Popovics impression.
+Any other time not found on the water or in the shop, Josh can usually be found in his basement tying up both saltwater and freshwater flies.

 Paul Smith lives and fishes in Spaniard’s Bay, Newfoundland, an island province off the east coast of Canada.
 At home he fishes for salmon and trout, but he has travelled all over the world in search of just about any species that will bite an offering of fur, feather, and tinsel.